szzexpoi/AiR/README.md

 # AiR: Attention with Reasoning capability
+**Update 2021-4**: We now provide the raw fixation sequences for AiR-D dataset!

 This code implements the Attention with Reasoning capability (AiR) framework.
 It contains three principal components:
 - AiR-E: an quantitative evaluation method for measuring the alignments between different attentions and reasoning process,
 - AiR-M: an attention supervision method for learning attention progressively throughout the reasoning process, and